MileHacker Logo

 Required Documentation

 Your passport must remain valid for at least six months beyond your planned departure date.
-Immigration officials may request to see your return entry ticket or proof that you are leaving the country, evidence of hotel or riad booking, and proof of financial means to cover your stay.
+Immigration officials may request to see your return entry ticket or proof that you are leaving the country, evidence of hotel or riad booking, and documentation of financial means to cover your stay.

 Entry Details